2 x 5ml Eye-drop bottle

-Can-C eye drops are the original N-acetylcarnosine (often shorted to NAC) eye drop formula developed by the patent holders Innovative Vision Products (IVP) to normalise senile cataract impairment.
+Can-C eye drops are the original N-acetylcarnosine (often shorted to NAC) eye drop formula developed to normalise senile cataract impairment.

 In addition to senile cataract impairment, Can-C may also have other benefits.
-Although the information is not yet published, Dr. Mark Babizayev believes "that the unique Can-C™ formula with its added and synergistic lubricants, could also have benefit in the following eye disorders.
+Although the information is not yet published, Russian researchers believe "that the unique Can-C™ formula with its added and synergistic lubricants, could also have benefit in the following eye disorders.

 Users and scientists have reported that Can-C is also great for: